 In addition physicians and residents are educated in the diagnosis and treatment of low vision.
 Dr. Young, organized the annual low vision symposium for USC Roski Eye Institute residents.
 Vision rehabilitation specialists were invited to discuss the latest in low vision treatments.
 Numerous medical device suppliers also demonstrated the newest technological advances in vision rehabilitation devices.

 USC Roski Eye Institute Making a Difference in the Fight Against AMD

 Researchers at the USC Roski Eye Institute have made great strides in the treatment of vision loss caused by devastating diseases such as age-related macular degeneration (AMD).
-Mark S. Humayun, MD, PhD, and David R. Hinton, MD, received nearly $19 million from the California Institute for Regenerative Medicine (CIRM) to develop a stem cell-based treatment for AMD.
+Mark S. Humayun, MD, PhD, and David R. Hinton, MD, received nearly $38 million from the California Institute for Regenerative Medicine (CIRM) to develop a stem cell-based treatment for AMD.
 AMD affects over 1.75 million people age 50 and older in the United States.
 The leading cause of blindness and vision loss among the elderly, AMD is a central retinal disease that impacts the area the eye that helps process images, leading to catastrophic vision loss.
 It targets central vision, resulting in the inability to read, recognize faces or even drive.
 The disease causes a loss of crucial retinal pigment epithelial (RPE) cells, which are essential to the survival of photoreceptors (light sensitive cells).
 To restore those RPE cells, the USC Roski Eye Institute team developed a unique procedure to grow thin sheets of stem cell-derived cells to be surgically implanted in the eye, replacing diseased sheets and restoring photoreceptors needed for vision.
-Phase 1 human clinical trials are set to commence in less than one year.
+Phase 1 human clinical trial at the USC Roski Eye institute has already begun.

 by Debbie Mitra